The primary focus of residential living at the College is

 Three-Year Housing Requirement (from Requirements for

-must be paid.
-Returning resident students will be asked to pay this
+room on campus.
+Returning resident students will be asked to pay

 All traditional full-time students with less than ninety